 - Help plan Urban Renewal District development

-- Links business owners to available incentives & targeting key projects
+- Connect business owners to available incentives & targeting key projects

 - Acts as the steward of public spaces within the historic downtown district

-- Facilitates the rehabilitation of existing private buildings & of new buildings
+- Facilitate the rehabilitation of existing private buildings & of new buildings

-- Enhances the walkability and ambiance of the historic downtown
+- Enhance the walkability and ambiance of the historic downtown

 - Acts as the primary point of contact for the DDA for downtown beautification, building restoration and improvements, streetscape, parking and signage plus other physical enhancements or improvements as they develop

 Economic Vitality Committee:

-To understand the market, identify new market opportunities for the district, link business owners with available business assistance, identify new businesses and help them locate successfully in Downtown Dallas.
+To understand the economic environment, identify new economic opportunities for the district, connect business owners with available business assistance, identify new businesses and help them locate successfully in Downtown Dallas.